vippsas/vipps-developers/contact.md

 | Settlements, invoices or similar | See: [Settlements](./settlements/README.md). |
 | Suggestions for improvements to [Vipps products](https://www.vipps.no/produkter-og-tjenester/bedrift/)  | Please use [this form](https://www.vipps.no/kontakt-oss/). |

-For *technical* issues related to Vipps and development of services using our APIs, please see the sections below.
+For *technical* issues related to Vipps and the development of services using our APIs, please see the sections below.

 ### Almost all questions are answered in the documentation